 Dual Enrollment Composition

-Purchase and on the first day of class bring the text: English Words from Latin and Greek Elements, 2nd Edition, by Donald Ayers.
+Purchase and on the first day of class bring the text: English Words from Latin and Greek Elements (2nd ed.) by Donald Ayers.
 (Possessing an academic vocabulary is essential for college success; it serves as one of the biggest stumbling blocks for those trying to excel on the SAT exam).
 Although there is no required summer reading for a college course, students entering ENC 1101 are responsible for being proficient in the areas of grammar, mechanics, parts of speech, and a college-ready academic vocabulary.

-Purchase and on the first day of class bring the text: English Words from Latin and Greek Elements, 2nd Edition, by Donald Ayers.
+Purchase and on the first day of class bring the text: English Words from Latin and Greek Elements (2nd ed.) by Donald Ayers.
 Follow this link, read the course description, and be prepared to answer specific questions about its content.
 The two required summer reading texts are 1984 by George Orwell and A Brave New World by Aldous Huxley.
-Within the first two weeks of school, you will be required to turn in the AP Language summer packet [upload revised on June 20th] and demonstrate that you have completed all of the assignments within it.
+Within the first two weeks of school, you will be required to turn in the AP Language summer packet and demonstrate that you have completed all of the assignments within it.

 AP English Literature and Composition